remyzorg/pendulum/README.md

 # Description

-*pendulum* is a language dedicated to programming reactive systems in the Web.
+**pendulum** is a language dedicated to programming reactive systems in the Web.
 It has a powerful expressivity to describe synchronous concurrent systems communicating with broadcasted signals.
 Its constructions and implementation are mostly based on Esterel.
 The language is embedded in OCaml as a syntax extension.
-It allows the programmer to describe *reactive machines* as OCaml values, and run them on signals arguments.
-The compilation of *pendulum* is completely sequential and static.
+It allows the programmer to describe **reactive machines** as OCaml values, and run them on signals arguments.
+The compilation of concurrency in pendulum is completely sequential and static.

 The core language is completely compatible with vanilla OCaml compiler >4.02.1.